wavemotion-dave/DS994a/README.md

 V2.1: ??-???-2024 by wavemotion-dave
 * Now using a small light on the CAPS/ALPHALOCK key to indicate if CAPS LOCK is on (cleaner look).
 * GROM auto-increment of address will properly preserve the upper bits so we don't inadvertantly select the next GROM in our system (accuracy).
+* Added partial speech samples for MB Superfly.
+* Improved TMS9900 debugger for developement use.

 V2.0: 01-Mar-2024 by wavemotion-dave
 * Support for .rpk (Rom PacKs - same as used by MAME/MESS).